skyling0299/2023CyCraft_intern/readme.md

 ### Rate Limit

-OpenAI has [rate limit]("https://platform.openai.com/docs/guides/rate-limits/overview") of 60 request per min, and max token per minute according to the model.
+OpenAI has [rate limit]("https://platform.openai.com/docs/guides/rate-limits/overview") of 60 request per minute, and max token per minute according to the model.

 Accourding the recommended soloution on the document, it says we can use exponential backoff to retry the request.
 During the development, I rarely encounter rate limit, so it is not **very neccessary** to me to solve the problem.
 With the new model ```GPT-4```, it can have 200 request per mininute, despite it can not be used now, but the rate limit may increase in the future.